Student Page Program for Maryland High School Seniors

 ***The Maryland General Assembly (MGA) will host student Pages

-The MGA Page Program is non-patronage and open to residents of Maryland who attend Maryland public and nonpublic high schools.
+The MGA Page Program is non-patronage and non-partisan and open to residents of Maryland who attend Maryland public and nonpublic high schools.
 Students must be seniors who are at least 16 years old.
 Each county has a county page coordinator, appointed by the local superintendent of schools, who oversees the application and selection process for their county.
 The county page coordinators work in coordination with each of their county high schools.
 Application to the program is based on the school and school system the student attends, not where the student lives.
 Each county’s application may include unique requirements.
-Interested students should contact the county coordinators directly to receive their county’s page application and to determine the deadline for submission.
+Interested students should contact their county coordinators directly to receive their county’s page application and to determine the deadline for submission.
+Please click below to connect to the coordinator for the county where your school is located.

 Selected pages serve two nonconsecutive weeks, during the thirteen weeks of session.
 During the 13 weeks of session, which runs from the second week in January to early April, each page serves one week during the first seven weeks and returns for a second week of service during the last six.
 The duties of the page revolve around the schedule of the chamber.
 Whenever the chamber is in session, pages must be present.

-Each page is paid a stipend of $55 per day worked to help defray expenses.
-Lodging and meals must be paid by the page.
+Each page is provided a meal allowance approximating $50 per day worked.
 Lodging is arranged by the Page Office for pages outside Anne Arundel County who request housing.
 If an Anne Arundel County page would like to stay in page housing, it is arranged on a space available basis.
 Pages stay in homes within walking or a short driving distance of the State House.
-The cost of housing is $25 per night.
 If a page is going to lodge with family or friends in the Annapolis area, written permission of a parent or guardian must be submitted to the Page Office.
-Transportation is the responsibility of the page.
+Transportation to and from Annapolis is the responsibility of the Page.